Daniel Judd Called to the Bar 2018

 - Bundeszentralamt Für Steuern v Heis EWHC 705 (Ch): whether proof of debt was caught by the rule against double proof in the liquidation of MF Global in the context of ‘cum-ex’ transactions (assisting Adam Al-Attar).

-- Drafted advice on the payment of pre-liquidation administration interest under the insolvency rules in the light of the Waterfall litigation (assisting Adam Al-Attar).
+- Advice on the payment of pre-liquidation administration interest under the insolvency rules in the light of the Waterfall litigation (assisting Adam Al-Attar).

 - Drafted skeleton argument for trial alleging that a number of transactions by a bankrupt were made at an undervalue (assisting Marcus Haywood).

-- Drafted advice on the extent of a security trustee’s rights of indemnity and rights of retention (assisting Adam Al-Attar).
+- Advice on the extent of a security trustee’s rights of indemnity and rights of retention (assisting Adam Al-Attar).

 - Drafted particulars of claim on behalf of the lender in respect of various credit facilities extended to a state-owned energy company (assisting Adam Al-Attar).